-As for other things to look out for, it’s worth pointing out that a couple of laptops coming out this year are doing away with headphone jacks.
-Though this doesn’t seem to be a prevalent trend yet, it’s a good reminder to check that a machine has all the connectors you need.
+As for other things to look out for when shopping for the best laptop, it’s worth pointing out that some of the latest models coming out this year have done away with headphone jacks.
+Though this doesn’t seem to be a prevalent trend yet, it’s a good reminder to check that a machine has all the connectors you need (otherwise, you'll need to plan to buy the necessary adapters).
 Most laptops in 2022 offer WiFi 6 or 6E and Bluetooth 5.0 or later, which should mean faster and more stable connections if you have compatible routers and devices.
 While 5G coverage is more widespread this year, whether you need support for that depends on how much you travel.

 Where you plan on taking your laptop also helps in deciding what size to get.
-Many companies launched new 14-inch machines in the last year, straddling the line between ultraportable and bulkier 15-inch offerings.
+Many companies launched new 14-inch machines in the last year, straddling the line between ultraportable and bulkier 15-inch laptops.
 For most people, a 14-inch screen is a great middle ground.
-But if you’re worried about weight, a 12- or 13-inch model will be better.
+But if you’re worried about weight and want a more portable laptop, a 12- or 13-inch model will be better.
 Those that want more powerful processors and larger displays will prefer 15- or 16-inch versions.

 As a Windows user, I find myself reluctant to name an Apple MacBook the best overall laptop.
 But I can’t deny that Apple’s transition to its own Silicon has made its machines better.
 The latest MacBook Air M2 is a worthy sequel to the M1 that came out in 2020, bringing a fresh design and a performance boost that all users will appreciate.

 As for its design, we like that Apple took a more uniformly thin approach here and retired the wedge shape of the previous model.
-The M2 Air also has a lovely 13.6-inch Liquid Retina display, interrupted only by the top notch which holds its 1080p webcam.
+The MacBook Air M2 also has a lovely 13.6-inch Liquid Retina display, interrupted only by the top notch which holds its 1080p webcam.
 Its quad-speaker setup is an improvement as well, and all of these small hardware changes add up to a machine that looks and feels more different than you may expect from its predecessor.
-However, both the Apple M1 and M2 MacBook Air laptops remain solid machines.
-Considering the M2 starts at $1,199, those with tight budgets may be willing to forgo the new design improvements in order to save some cash and get a still-speedy laptop.

-The best PC has long been Dell’s well-rounded XPS 13 series and it remains the best laptop for anyone that doesn't want a Mac.
+Our top pick for the best Windows laptop has long been Dell’s well-rounded XPS 13 series and it remains the best laptop for anyone that doesn't want a Mac.
 Yes, the new XPS 13 Plus lacks a headphone jack, and we haven’t got one in to test yet.
-But the XPS 13 is a well-rounded Windows laptop and still one of the best-looking PCs out there.
+But the XPS 13 is a well-rounded laptop and still one of the best-looking PCs out there.

-Gamers should look for machines with solid build quality, responsive screens and ample ports for their favorite accessories that can best help them defeat their virtual enemies.
-My colleague Devindra Hardawar goes into more detail about what to consider in his guide to buying a gaming laptop, which you should read to learn about different CPUs and GPUs, minimum specs and more.
+Gamers should look for machines with solid build quality, responsive screens and ample port selection for their favorite accessories that can best help them defeat their virtual enemies.
+My colleague Devindra Hardawar goes into more detail about gaming performance and what to consider in his guide to buying a gaming laptop, which you should read to learn about different CPUs and GPUs, minimum specs and more.
 Our pick for the best gaming laptop is the Razer Blade 15.
-It’s the most expensive item on this list, but you get a 15-inch quad HD screen with a 240Hz refresh rate, 13th-gen Intel processors and NVIDIA GeForce 40-series graphics.
+It’s a high-end model and the most expensive item on this list, but you get a 15-inch quad HD screen with a 240Hz refresh rate, 13th-gen Intel processors and NVIDIA GeForce RTX 40-series graphics.
 Different configurations are available, depending on your preference, including a Full HD 360Hz and a 4K 144Hz version.
 The Blade series is also one of the most polished and powerful gaming laptops around.